Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves: Rational manifolds

 \section{Rational manifolds}

-In this section, we focus on connected symplectic divisors in rational manifolds with $\omega\cdot (K_\omega+[D])<0$.
-The configurations of such divisors must form a tree of spheres, as established by the following proposition, which will be utilized throughout this section.
+In this section, we focus on connected symplectic divisors in rational manifolds with $[\omega]\cdot (K_\omega+[D])<0$.
+Our first observation is that the configurations of such divisors must form a tree of spheres, as established by the following proposition, which will be utilized throughout this section.

-\begin{proposition} Let $D=\cup D_i $ be a connected symplectic divisor in a symplectic rational manifold $(X,\omega)$ with $\omega\cdot(K_{\omega}+[D])<0$.
+\begin{proposition} Let $D=\cup D_i $ be a connected symplectic divisor in a symplectic rational manifold $(X,\omega)$ with $[\omega]\cdot(K_{\omega}+[D])<0$.
 Then each component $D_i$ must be a sphere and the graph of $D$ has no loop.
 In particular, $[D]^2+K_{\omega}\cdot [D]=-2$. \end{proposition}

 \begin{proof} Taking $A$ to be $[D]$ and each $[D_i]$ in Corollary \ref{cor:SWgenus}, we see that $[D]^2+K_{\omega}\cdot [D]<0$ and each $D_i$ must be a sphere by adjunction formula.
 Then we can smooth all the intersection points of the components to get a connected embedded symplectic surface representing the class $[D]$.
 Applying adjunction formula to this embedded symplectic surface we see that the negative value $[D]^2+K_{\omega}\cdot [D]$ must be $-2$ and the graph of $D$ has no loop since the genus is $0$ by Lemma \ref{lem:g(D)}. \end{proof}